+Hviledag is the moniker of Anton Friisgaard, who has an EP due for release on September 22.
 Listening to it, it seems Anton has captured the spirit of the best of 1970s Kosmich Musik out of Germany (think Cluster/Kluster and the solo releases by Hans-Joachim Roedelius and Dieter Moebius [RIP], Tangerine Dream and Klaus Schulze during […]

 Sublime isn’t quite a strong enough word to describe the stylings of pianist Nhung Nguyen.
 She comes to me from her experimental music background something I thank my friend and colleague C-Drik for), but this particular release, my favorite of her substantial back catalog, is something that would have done Andrei Tarkovsky (the famed director […]

+Many thanks to Mike at Avant Music News who is a wealth of amazing information.
 Source: Billboard.
 A half century into an odyssey that’s seen him work with musical prime movers such as Terry Riley and Brian Eno while pioneering his own distinct lane of so-called fourth world music, composer-trumpeter Jon Hassell is still active […]

 It is very good to welcome Chihei Hatakeyama back to this blog.
 His new offering, Journey To The End Of August, will be released on April 16 by Ukrainian record label Hidden Vibes.